 In addition to Georgia View, class projects will require that you use w3schools.com and that you create user accounts with WordPress.com and Codecademy.com.
 Posting of your work in these web sites is a course requirement.

-DO NOT create the WordPress or Codecademy accounts until we begin work on them in class, since your user account must use a specific and individualized pseudonym that I will provide.
+DO NOT create the WordPress or Codecademy accounts until we begin work on them in class, since your user account must use a specific pseudonym that I will provide.

 Please note that the course requirements include substantial work using Adobe Photoshop, WordPress and Codecademy.
 If you do not have or cannot run these programs at home, your schedule must allow you to spend time in the Design Lab during available hours.